Free shipping over $200

 What to Avoid When Choosing Eco Friendly Artificial Grass

-Eco friendly artificial grass sounds like the perfect green choice, but not every product lives up to the name.
-Some types still harm the environment.
-Knowing what to avoid helps you choose turf that’s truly safe.
+Eco friendly artificial grass sounds like the perfect green choice, but not every product lives up to that name.
+Knowing what to avoid helps you choose environmentally friendly turf with fewer long-term problems.

 Rubber or Plastic Infills